Vintage

 the bodhisattva Avalokiteshvara in the 7th century Asuka period.
 This statue is

-likely made by the Nezu Museum in Tokyo during the mid 1900s'.
+possibly made by the Nezu Museum in Tokyo during the mid 1900s'.